Frequently Asked Questions (FAQ)

 - Q: CAN I ENTER THIS RACE WITHOUT A NUMBER?

-- A: No, you cannot enter the Tely 10 or any other sanctioned road race without officially registering and receiving an official number.
+- A: No. You cannot enter the Tely 10 or any other sanctioned road race without officially registering and receiving an official number.
 This would be unfair to other participants as they are paying for the opportunity to be part of the event.
-As well, the amount of water at the official water stations on the course is based on the numbers entered at the end of the Final Registration period.
+Also, the amount of water at the official water stations on the course is based on the numbers entered at the end of the Final Registration period.
 Course marshals and other personnel are provided for the safety of registered runners.
-As well, runners without numbers going through the finish chutes cause confusion for finish line officials, delay the recording procedure, and may result in incorrect times and places being posted.
+Also, runners without numbers going through the finish chute cause confusion for finish line officials, delay the recording procedure and may result in incorrect times and places being posted.

 - Q: IS THERE RACE PARKING AVAILABLE?

-- A: No. All participants are encouraged to use the bus to the start line, or to carpool with someone else and get dropped off at the designated drop-off locations.
-These locations close to the start, but there is no parking near the start or finish line without you have a valid parking pass.
+- A: No. All participants are encouraged to use the bus to the start line or carpool with someone else and get dropped off at the designated drop-off locations.
+These locations are close to the start, but there is no parking near the start or finish line unless you have a valid parking pass.
 These passes are reserved for organizers, media, and special guests.
-Please be advised that any vehicles not adhering to these parking restrictions may be towed at the owners expense.
+Please be advised that any vehicles not adhering to these parking restrictions may be towed at the owners’ expense.

 - Q: I REGISTERED BUT CANNOT RACE.
 CAN MY FRIEND USE MY BIB NUMBER TO PARTICIPATE?

 - Q: WHY IS THERE NO MORE IN-PERSON REGISTRATION?

 - A: All registrations must be completed online, including team declaration.
-2013 marked the end of in-person registrations.
+The year 2013 marked the end of in-person registrations.
 This change was made to improve race management and meet the growing needs of the race.
 Paper registrations leave more room for human error and require that someone manually inputs the information into the registration system.
-There are no more Thursday evening registrations either.
+There are no more Thursday evening registrations, either.

 - Q: WHY IS THERE A CAP ON REGISTRATIONS?